-Rifles & Rifle Hunting In South Africa
+Rifles & Rifle Hunting in South Africa

-ASH Adventures has been conducting rifle hunting safaris in South Africa, Zimbabwe and Namibia since 1998.
+AS Hunting Adventures has been conducting rifle hunting safaris in South Africa, Zimbabwe and Namibia since 1998.

 A hunter prepares to take a shot with his rifle.

-Rifle hunting is certainly the most popular method employed on hunting safaris in southern Africa.
+Rifle hunting is certainly the most popular method employed on hunting safaris in Southern Africa.
 The question of which caliber is best and which rifle to bring on safari can be a topic of endless discussion.
 Experienced hunters and Professional Hunters alike will surely have their favorites and are more than willing to discuss the subject.

 If you take nothing else away from this discussion, READ AND BELIEVE THIS: You can bring the finest rifles to Africa in just the right caliber, with the perfectly matched heavy-for-caliber premium quality bullets and all will be for naught if your shots are not placed correctly.
 SHOT PLACEMENT is the most important aspect of any discussion regarding hunting with a rifle.
-Put in its most simple terms: “It's not what you shoot him with, but where you shoot him that matters the most."
+Put in its most simple terms: It's not what you shoot him with, but where you shoot him that matters the most.
 A badly placed shot with even the largest of rifles and the finest bullets available will result, at best, in a very long day of tracking and, at worst, a lost trophy.
 The loss of a fine trophy can be a big disappointment but, in case you haven't heard: if you make it bleed, you pay for it.

 Your Professional Hunter will guide you on this matter.
 Trust his judgment and do your best to put your shot where he recommends.
 If you are unsure or uncomfortable with the shot, do not take it.
 You can stack the odds in your favor here by doing a bit of homework.
 An excellent book, “Perfect Shot” by Kevin Robertson, a veterinarian and professional hunter, is available.
 It details shot placement on just about every species of African game that you might encounter.
 And by all means, go to the rifle range and practice.
 Sight your rifle in at the desired distance, usually between 100 and 150 yards using a solid bench rest.
-Once your rifle is “on target”, get off the bench and shoot from the shooting sticks, off hand, sitting, kneeling and the various other positions, which might be presented during the hunt.
+Once your rifle is “on target”, get off the bench and shoot from the shooting sticks, offhand, sitting, kneeling and the various other positions, which might be presented during the hunt.
 Even the most experienced shooter needs to hone his skills with the rifle.
 Ammunition is cheap compared to the cost of the safari, so practice, practice, practice!

 Bolt Action Rifles